College of Music

 Major Fields & Degrees

 Incoming freshmen and transfer students in the College of Music are declared as music majors at the beginning of their first semester.
-There is no minor in music.
+The music minor may be declared when an active student has a CU Boulder GPA (as early as second semester, freshman year).

-Students may pursue double degrees in music and an outside field such as engineering, business, etc. Questions may be directed to the associate dean for undergraduate studies, College of Music, 303-492-8468, or firstname.lastname@example.org.
+Students may pursue double degrees in music and an outside field such as engineering, business, etc. Questions may be directed to the Academic Services office, College of Music, 303-492-0037, or firstname.lastname@example.org.